wodby/docs/apps/domains.md

 ## Basic auth

-You can enable basic auth for all domains of an app instance from `[Instance] > Domains > Basic auth`
+You can enable basic auth for all domains of an app instance from `Application > Domains > Basic auth`

 ## Indexation by Search Robots